 - The web series Highlander: The Methos Chronicles, which ties into the series canon as part of Methos's backstory.

 - Each of these continuities operate by their own sets of rules.
-Thus something that is portrayed as Word Of God in one continuity may not happen the same way in another.
+Thus something that is portrayed as Word of God in one continuity may not happen the same way in another.
 This only serves to further irritate fans and causes them to hate each other and fight more and more over which version of Highlander they think is best.
-There can be only one! *
+There can be only one! note

 - Men In Black had at least two continuities.
 The first movie ends with J neuralizing K and taking L as a new partner.
 At the beginning of the second, we find L quit between movies, and the first third of the movie follows J trying to restore K's memories.
 In The Animated Series, however, J, K, and L are all agents at the same time.
 There were a series of tie-in novels with J and L, but these could be slotted into the timespan between movies.

-- The most recent incarnation of James Bond in Casino Royale portrays Bond as a new and inexperienced agent.
+- The Daniel Craig incarnation of James Bond in Casino Royale portrays him as a new and inexperienced agent.
 However, it is set in modern times, and therefore after every previous Bond film, and includes several characters that were later additions to the series of films, such as the female M. This, however, ignores the theory that "James Bond" is a title that is passed down to the next 007.
 Perhaps there is one continuity.

 - Star Trek (2009): Explicitly set in an Alternate Timeline that exists parallel to the TV shows and previous ten films, so it could be a prequel without being Continuity Porn or getting hated like Star Trek: Enterprise.
 Nero and his Narada crew as well as Old Spock are from the original timeline.
 An Admiral Archer is also mentioned in passing.